Josh Allen Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Season Stats

-- He's also figured in the ground game, with 269 rushing yards (38.4 ypg) on 52 carries with three rushing touchdowns.
+- He's also contributed in the ground game, with 269 rushing yards (38.4 ypg) on 52 carries with three rushing touchdowns.

-- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 57.7% of the time while opting for the ground attack 42.3% of the time.
+- The Bills have called a pass in 57.7% of their plays from scrimmage this year while running the ball 42.3% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

 - Allen accounts for 51.5% of his team's red zone plays, with 52 of his 272 pass attempts coming from inside the opponent's 20-yard line.